-To request support for a young person, an EHA needs to be completed and sent using the EHM system or via email to firstname.lastname@example.org
+To request support for a young person, EHAs need to be sent to Salford Foundation using the EHM or via email at email@example.com

 About our service

 Engage Trafford is an early intervention programme that is commissioned by Trafford Council, as part of their early help offer.
 We work with young people aged 8-18 (up to 25 if SEND), who reside in the borough of Trafford and provide support to those identified as: expressing low aspirations for their future, defined as being NEET (Not in Education, Employment or Training), struggle managing their anger, participating in negative and/or risk-taking behaviours, and expressing challenging behaviours at home and/or in school or college.
 Mentoring sessions are arranged weekly and are on average 1 hour in length, with the time young people spend on programme varying between 8-16 weeks (8-16 sessions).
-Most young people accessing the service receive 12 weeks worth of suuport (12 sessions).
+Most young people accessing the service receive 12 weeks worth of support (12 sessions).

 Support is provided via place-based group work (2 staff members, max. of 6 young people – similar need, age and area) or 1:1’s, both of which are seen in equal measure in terms of the support the young people will be accessing.
 When a referral is received, the referrer will be asked for their preference and whilst we will try our absolute best to accommodate, we cannot guarantee which form of support the young person will receive.